ChandanPolai/Snake-game/Readme.md

 🐍If you'd like to contribute to the project, here's how you can help:

-➡️Report Bugs: Submit bug reports through the GitHub issues.
+1. Report Bugs: Submit bug reports through the GitHub issues.
-➡️Enhancement Requests: Share your ideas for new features or improvements.
+2. Enhancement Requests: Share your ideas for new features or improvements.
-➡️Code Contributions: Fork the repository, make changes, and submit pull requests.
+3. Code Contributions: Fork the repository, make changes, and submit pull requests.

 ## Acknowledgements
 Sound effects from [https://mixkit.co/].